MePerplexeus/Markdown2HTML/README.md

 ## That's all there is to it!

 > **NOTE:**
-> As of now, this only supports headings(h1 to h7), horizontal rule, bold and italics tags, asthat's all i required at the moment.
+> As of now, this only supports headings(h1 to h7), paragraph, horizontal rule, unordered list (supports only one list at the time tho), bold and italics tags, as that's all i required at the moment.
 ---

 ***Note:** I will not be updating this regularly.
 So feel free to fork and stuff this anytime. :)*